Travel

 Top 10 Cities and Destinations in Spain

 Spain is home to many fascinating cities and landmarks.
 Barcelona, known for the iconic Sagrada Familia, charges an entry fee of €26 ($28.50 USD).
 Madrid, the capital, has the famous Prado Museum, with an entry fee of €15 ($16.50 USD).
-Seville's Alcázar, a impressive royal palace, costs €13.50 ($14.80 USD) to enter.
+Seville's Alcázar, a stunning royal palace, costs €13.50 ($14.80 USD) to enter.
 Granada's Alhambra Palace, a UNESCO World Heritage Site, has an entry fee of €14 ($15.40 USD).
 Valencia is famous for the City of Arts and Sciences, with entry costing €38 ($41.60 USD).
 Bilbao's Guggenheim Museum charges €16 ($17.50 USD) for entry.
 San Sebastián is renowned for its beaches and cuisine.
 Córdoba's Mezquita Cathedral, a symbol of Islamic architecture, costs €11 ($12 USD) to enter.
 Toledo is known for its medieval architecture, while Málaga offers cultural attractions like the Picasso Museum, with an entry fee of €9 ($9.80 USD).

 Barcelona's Sagrada Familia is Spain's most visited monument, attracting over 4.5 million visitors annually.the construction of this iconic basilica began in 1882 and is still ongoing.